imoore76/ldlm/README.md

 ## ldlm-lock commands

 The ldlm-lock command is used to manipulate locks in a running LDLM server on the CLI.
-See also `ldlm-lock -help`.
+See also `ldlm-lock --help`.

 ### List Locks